charlierobson/In_nihilum_reverteris/md/E.md

 *He didnÉt say anything for a long moment.
 Finally, though, he spoke.*

 *ÄListen...
 I woke up this morning and...
 IÉve been walking around the town for several hours now...
 Looking around...
-And there isnÉt one... thereÉs not even one\!
+And there isnÉt one... thereÉs not even one!
 I donÉt know...
 Where have the trees in the clouds gone?*

 Karl finished reading.